simonll4/RecordingsCatalog/services/vue-ui/README.md

 - ✅ **Centralized Config**: All URLs and settings in one place
 - ✅ **Reusable Utils**: Common operations extracted to utilities
 - ✅ **Vue 3 Composables**: Modern reactive patterns
+- ✅ **Edge Agent Control**: Control view to start/stop the agent and manage class filters
 - ✅ **Backward Compatible**: Existing code continues to work

 ## 🚀 Quick Start